:: Last updated 6/28/2014 ::

 What is the Haunted Mansion?

 The Haunted Mansion is the Walt Disney Company's version of a classic "Spook House".
-The first Haunted Mansion opened in Disneyland on August 9th, 1969, and each Disney theme park has included one ever since (except Hong Kong Disneyland, which opened in 2005 without a Mansion).
+The first Haunted Mansion opened in Disneyland on August 9th, 1969, and each Disney theme park has included one ever since.

 The Walt Disney World version, which is nearly 33% longer than the Disneyland Mansion, opened in the Magic Kingdom's Liberty Square area on October 1st, 1971.
 Completed as early as Spring of 1971, it was among the opening day attractions.